Madison station (NJ Transit): 19th century

+1877 fire

-However, the station depot in Madison, along with several local facilities went up in flames on October 21, 1877.
-The fire broke out in the feed room of a local grocery owned by I. J. Ayers on Waverly Place.
+Madison station depot and several neighboring facilities were damaged in an October 21, 1877 fire, which broke out in the feed room of a local grocery store on Waverly Place.
 After someone busted open a door to get to the fire, the winds soon engulfed the grocery and other nearby buildings, including the local YMCA and the house of G.W.
 Squier, a local resident.
 Another local resident, along with a cigar store, were also claimed in the fire.
 After the fire consumed Squier's house, the flames moved to the railroad station in under ten minutes.
 All the tickets and baggage within the depot were saved from the flames.
 However, the station was a total loss.
 The debris from the ruined Madison station were removed on October 22.
 Plans for a new station were being formulated by October 27.

 Frustration began to develop in Madison by January 1878 about the lack of construction of a new depot.
 In the meantime, baggage and ticket services at Madison were being dealt with across the tracks, resulting in people having to cross the tracks, a dangerous proposition.
 Frustration manifested through February and into March, A pile of stones came to the site of the burned out depot by early March 1878, however locals believed the railroad was not going to begin construction any time soon.
 However, by March 16, lime had arrived for the preparation of construction of a new depot, which would begin within the next week.
-A local citizen of prominence got in contact with Lackawanna, demanding a depot be put up soon or at least a structure for reasonable service.
+A local citizen of prominence contacted Lackawanna, demanding a depot be put up soon or at least a structure for reasonable service.
 The platform was flagged for construction in November 1878 and completed on January 1, 1879.

+20th century

 The Lackawanna wired the depot for electricity in March 1903.